texjporg/morisawa/README.md

 Now all these files are distributed as a separate package, maintained by Japanese TeX Development Community.

+"Morisawa" is the name of Japanese font vendor, but here we use only generic font names;
+it means that there is no need for actual Morisawa fonts.

 ## Installation

 - map/*  -> `$TEXMF/fonts/map/dvipdfmx/morisawa/`